 - Acetic acid (vinegar) is also helpful in treating green nails syndrome.

 - Intermittently, the affected nails are removed when conservative treatment does not work.
 At this point, oral antibiotics are necessary.
-An example is ciprofloxacin.
+An example is a ciprofloxacin.

 Below are some nail fungus treatments you can use: